ManrahulBajwa/Calculator/README.md

 # Calculator
-This is a  Calculator made with  Html , CSS &amp; JavaScript with Two Theme Primary and Secondary .
+This is a  Calculator made with  Html , CSS &amp; Vanilla JavaScript .